aliceyt24/alice-personal-website/content/projects/_index.md

 I have been a track organizer and created several panels with the Comparative & International Education Society (CIES), and presented at the American Educational Research Association (AERA), and other conferences/societies.
 I participate in research groups at UC Berkeley and the Universidade Federal do Rio de Janeiro (UFRJ), the Federal University of Rio de Janeiro on digital methods, social movements (NETS) and anti-racist education (Gepear)

-I have also worked on research consultancies related to gender and gender-based violence with several global organizations .
+I have also worked as a researcher and research consultant on projects about gender and gender-based violence with several organizations including Action Aid; Promundo (now Equimundo); UN entities such as UN-Habitat and UNFPA; The Feinstein International Center at Tufts University, and The World Bank.

-The other kind of movement I love is dance, so you can also find me in contemporary dance communities!

 Here are a few examples of scholar-activist events I have co-organized: